Sustainable Design Assessment (SDA)

 An SDA is a simple sustainability assessment of a proposed building at the planning stage.
 The assessment will support your Planning Application by showing how you address the 10 Key Sustainable Building Categories.
 While Yarra’s Planning Scheme outlines minimum ESD requirements, we encourage you to strive for best practice, creativity and innovation.

-By using free web-based tools, such as STEPS and SDS, you can easily demonstrate that your project meets minimum environmental compliance standards.
+By using free web-based tools, such as BESS, you can easily demonstrate that your project meets minimum environmental compliance standards.
 Generally, an SDA can be prepared by applicants themselves, it should not be necessary to engage a sustainability consultant.

 Addressing the 10 Key Sustainable Building Categories